 With restrictions, the credits of a PD II alternate that are not allocated to PD II may be used to fulfill the 20-credits of HASS.
 These credits:

-- cannot count toward the 4000 requirement, - cannot count toward the depth requirement,
+- cannot count toward the 4000 requirement, - cannot count toward the integrative pathways requirement, - cannot increase the number of 1000 level credits past 12.

 However,